Ipstenu/varnish-http-purge/readme.txt

 = 4.6.0 =

 * June 2018
-* Moved Varnish to it's own menu (with the carrot)
+* Moved Varnish to it's own menu with a new custom icon (props Olesya)
 * Add option to enable development for 24 hours (for super-admins only)
 * Change debug mode to development mode and greatly improved overall
 * Translation improvements